openCARP-org/FACILE-RS/docs/joss/paper.md

 # Conclusion

 In this paper, we present FACILE-RS, a tool to facilitate research software metadata management and archival.
-FACILE-RS helps researchers to follow the FAIR principles for research software through a set of scripts, which can be easily deployed within CI/CD workflows.
+FACILE-RS helps researchers follow the FAIR principles for research software through a set of scripts, which can be easily deployed within CI/CD workflows.

 # Acknowledgements